PRK in Iran: all you need to know

 PRK cost in Iran

-A PRK procedure costs $500 per eye in Iran on average, which is much more reasonable than in other countries.
+A PRK procedure costs about $900 to $1600 for both eyes in Iran, which is much more reasonable than in other countries.
 Different clinics and hospitals in Iran have slightly different PRK prices.
 To get price quotes for a PRK surgery in Iran, please feel free to give us a call or message.

 How is PRK performed?